-While sexual activity does not cause a yeast infection, it can increase the risk of one developing by introducing new bacteria to the vagina.
-Various steps can help to reduce the risk of developing a yeast infection after sex.
+Sexual activity does not cause a yeast infection, but it can increase the risk of one developing by introducing new bacteria to the vagina.
+People can take steps that may help to reduce the risk of developing a yeast infection after sex.

 Yeast infections are particularly common in females.
 They are not usually serious, and people can often treat them with medications that they can purchase from a pharmacy.